ConesaLab/DeCovid/README.md

 ## How to Install and Run DeCovid

-There are two main options to run MirCure:
+There are two main options to run DeCovid:

 1. Run DeCovid as *Docker image*
 2. Directly download and run DeCovid as *shiny app*.